-Health Check: to ensure year round health for your equine companion, it is important to have regular check ups with your veterinarian.
-Dr. Lisa recommends that horses be examined at least twice a year, once in the Spring and once in the Fall.
-During these check ups a thorough exam is performed to assess body condition, gut health, hoof care, dental health, and nutrition.
-Regular vaccinations will be given and coggins testing will be performed at this time depending on the time of year, as well as a fecal sample will be collected to assess worm burden and determine if deworming is necessary.
+Health Checks: To ensure year-round health for your equine companion, it is important to have regular checkups with your veterinarian.
+We recommend that horses be examined at least twice a year, once in the Spring and once in the Fall.
+During these check-ups, a thorough exam is performed to assess body condition, gut health, hoof care, dental health, and nutrition.
+Regular vaccinations will be given and Coggins testing will be performed at this time if due, and a fecal sample will be collected to assess worm burden and determine if deworming is necessary.

-Deworming Recommendations: Dr. Lisa believes in individual treatment when it comes to deworming your horse, pony, donkey, or mule.
-Based on your horse's environment, level of work, and immune system we come up with a deworming plan that is most effective for your horse while being conscious of over use and preventing resistance.
+Deworming Recommendations: We believe in individual treatment when it comes to deworming your horse, pony, donkey, or mule.
+Based on your horse’s fecal testing results, environment, level of work, and immune system we come up with a deworming plan that is most effective for your horse while being conscious of overuse and preventing resistance.

-Our deworming method involves collecting a fecal sample from your horse twice a year, once in the fall before the first frost (October - November) and once in the spring after mud season (April-May).
+Our deworming method involves collecting a fecal sample from your horse twice a year, once in the fall before the first frost (October – November) and once in the spring after mud season (April-May).
 These times of the year are when worm burdens are highest in the environment.
-Dr. Lisa will run tests on the feces in our in-house lab and based on the results determine whether or not your horse needs to be treated, and if so, with what medication.
+We will run tests on the feces in our in-house lab and based on the results determine whether or not your horse needs to be treated, and if so, with what medication.

 Dentistry: Horses need regular preventive dental maintenance every 6-12 months.
-Unlike people, horses' teeth have an eruption rate of two-three mm per year.
-The teeth should wear in correspondence to yearly eruption rate.
+Unlike people, horses’ teeth have an eruption rate of two-three mm per year.
+The teeth should wear in correspondence to the yearly eruption rate.
 Malocclusions, or improper position of the teeth, can lead to many health issues and behavioral problems.
 Identifying dental problems as early as possible is important.